 TGbe editor: Please a new subclause header in this location as follows:

+9.3.1.22.1.2 User Info List field(#Ed)

 The User Info List field contains zero or more User Info fields.

 Discussion: Change below addresses #M1 which specifies that the size of all User Info fields within a Trigger frame is the same unless the trigger frame is an MU BAR Trigger.

 TGbe editor: Please add a new paragraph in this location as follows:

+All User Info fields in the User Info field of a Trigger frame have the same length unless the Trigger frame is an MU BAR Trigger frame (see 9.3.1.22.4 (MU-BAR Trigger frame format) and 9.3.1.22.1.3 (Special User Info field)).(#M1)

 Discussion: Change below addresses #M21 which specifies that if a Special User Info field is not present in the Trigger frame then the User Info field is the HE format (namely HE variant here) and consequently if the Special User Info field is present and the User Info field is addressed to an EHT STA then the User info field is EHT variant.